 Submit your Official SAT or ACT results (if applicable)

 We will take your highest ACT composite score and your highest SAT superscore.
-Please note that the university has extended the test-optional program through Fall 2023.
+We will accept the ACT superscore if submitted directly from ACT.
+Please note that the university has extended the test-optional program through Fall 2025.

 A personal statement is your opportunity to communicate directly with the Admissions Committee and is required to be considered for scholarships.

-The University of Pittsburgh has a distinguished Honors College.
-Pitt Honors provides academic challenges, inspires individual effort, encourages self-discovery, and fosters a nurturing community.
+The University of Pittsburgh has a distinguished David C. Frederick Honors College.
+Frederick Honors College provides academic challenges, inspires individual effort, encourages self-discovery, and fosters a nurturing community.

 When you complete the online application for admission, you may request to be reviewed for a particular program by selecting from a drop-down menu of the Guaranteed Admissions Programs.